LindsayMoir/FastAPI_Heroku_CICD/README.md

 ## Summary

-This repository demonstrates how to deploy a machine learning model using FastAPI and Heroku, with integrated continuous integration and deployment (CI/CD) via GitHub Actions.
+This repository demonstrates how to deploy a machine learning model using FastAPI and Heroku, with continuous integration and deployment (CI/CD) via GitHub Actions.
 It includes detailed setup instructions, visualizations of model performance, and scripts for training, inference, and web service interaction.
 Key features include automated data ingestion, real-time predictions, and evaluation of model performance on specific data slices.
-The README provides a comprehensive guide to setting up the environment, running the model, and deploying the web app on Heroku.
+This README provides a comprehensive guide to setting up the environment, running the model, and deploying the web app on Heroku.